The forefront of technology and innovation.

 “Defence of technology”

-For centuries, the activity of SAPA Placencia has been linked to the defense sector and dedicated to serving the Spanish Army.
+For centuries, the activity of SAPA Placencia has been linked to the defense sector and dedicated to serving Armies worldwide.
 This relationship has marked us as a company and has helped us to be better, to commit ourselves to our client and to always try to exceed their expectations.
 This is our goal every day.

-The success of our transmission technology and the application of same in various defense programs has allowed us to access the international market and become one of its main players.
+The success of our transmission technology and its application in various defense programs has allowed us to access the international market and become one of its main players.
 The products we have developed are used successfully in numerous countries on three continents.

 Knowledge is the drive of evolution